Alagadiço: Origins

-In the 17th century, explorers from Itabaiana were already advancing towards the hinterlands of Sergipe while clearing the forests and founding farms, one of the first farms to be established in the region was Batequerê (founded in the mid-1600s), located 4 kilometers north of Alagadiço.
+In the 17th century explorers from Itabaiana were already advancing towards the hinterlands of Sergipe while clearing the forests and founding farms, one of the first farms to be established in the region was Batequerê (founded in the mid-1600s), 4 kilometers north of Alagadiço.
 The first farmers and vaqueiros to settle the area of what is today Alagadiço arrived in the early 19th century, during this time, what would eventually become Alagadiço was part of the Itabaiana municipality, and therefore most of the early families to arrive there came from villages near that town, such as Caraíbas and Flexas.
 But the origin of the settlement as a village itself is dated from the middle of the 19th century, during the last decades of the Empire of Brazil, when fugitive slaves and ex-slaves escaping from the sugar cane mills in the Cotinguiba river valley, modern day Laranjeiras, established themselves around the hills where the village currently is, founding a quilombo (type of colonial Brazilian hinterland settlement created by escaped slaves).
 The baptism registry of the "Saint Anthony & souls of Itabaiana" parish, which lists the baptisms done between 1867 and 1874, states that several baptisms were realized in the chapel of Alagadiço during that time period.
 At this time, the western sections of Itabaiana that had not yet been deforested and settled by farmers were known as "hinterlands of Itabaiana", and were still inhabited by natives led by the tribal chieftain "Imbiracema".

 Antonio Conselheiro and the Canudos war

-In 1874, the messianic leader Antonio Conselheiro, who would found the village of Belo Monte (Canudos) 19 years later, traveled through the Brazilian Northeast while preaching, building and renovating churches, cemeteries, and gathering followers.
+In 1874 the messianic leader Antonio Conselheiro, who would found the village of Belo Monte (Canudos) 19 years later, traveled through the Brazilian Northeast while preaching, building and renovating churches, cemeteries, and gathering followers.
 In the same year, he crossed the São Francisco river coming from Alagoas and entering Sergipe, during his passage through the state, Conselheiro and his followers briefly visited the village of Alagadiço, as it was in the way between Gameleira, Carira, and Frei Paulo.

-In the 1890's, the Canudos war veteran João Sabino dos Santos, who had fought in the war under the third expedition led by colonel Antônio Moreira César, deserted the Brazilian army and moved to Alagadiço, located 185 kilometers to the east of the conflict.
-In 1897, the Brazilian government was searching for deserters from the war with the goal of arresting them for committing such crime, fearing her husband's arrest, João's devout catholic wife, Angélica dos Santos, made a religious promise to Our Lady of the Immaculate Conception requesting for her husband's freedom.
+In the 1890s, the Canudos war veteran João Sabino dos Santos, who had fought in the war under the third expedition led by colonel Antônio Moreira César, deserted the Brazilian army and moved to Alagadiço, located 185 kilometers to the east of the conflict.
+In 1897, the Brazilian government was searching for deserters from the war with the goal of arresting them for committing such crime, fearing her husband's arrest, João's devout Catholic wife, Angélica dos Santos, made a religious promise to Our Lady of the Immaculate Conception requesting for her husband's freedom.
 Since João was never arrested, the couple honored their promise by building a new chapel and praying yearly novenas to the saint; to this day, Our Lady of the Immaculate Conception remains as the patron of the village.